EnriqueSPR/house_pricing_madrid/README.md

 # Data Science Price Estimator from Houses in Madrid: Project Overview

-* Created a tool that estimates prices from Madrid houses which can aid flat owners as well as people looking for a house to get an idea of the Real State Market in Madrid.
+* Created a tool that estimates prices from Madrid houses which can help flat owners, as well as people looking for a house, to get an idea of the Real State Market in Madrid.

 * Performed data cleaning steps and removed outliers.